Self esteem is the same everywhere, right? So why does this page discuss global self esteem?

 Which countries are the most confident?

-Self esteem often equates to a higher level of self confidence, so let’s take a look now at this across the globe.
+Self esteem often equates to a higher level of self confidence, so let’s take a look now at global self esteem statistics.

-There are many ways that people show confidence, but let’s start with satisfaction in your appearance.
+There are many ways that people show confidence, but let’s start with satisfaction in your appearance or body image.
 The country where most people are happy with how they look is:

 1. Mexico – 29% are very satisfied with their appearance